 Belaire Spelling Variations

 Prior to the first dictionaries, scribes spelled words according to sound.
 This, and the fact that Scottish names were repeatedly translated from Gaelic to English and back, contributed to the enormous number of spelling variations

 in Scottish names.
 Belaire has been spelled Blair, Blayr, Blare, Blaire and others.

 Early Notables of the Belaire family (pre 1700)

-Another 43 words (3 lines of text) are included under the topic Early Belaire Notables in all our PDF Extended History products and printed products wherever possible.
+Robert Blair (1699-1746), was a Scottish poet, best known for...
+Another 74 words (5 lines of text) are included under the topic Early Belaire Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Belaire family to Ireland

 Some of the Belaire family moved to Ireland